 Why Do I Need Computer Glasses?

-The process for your eyes to adapt to your reading distance is highly dependent on how good your lens in the eye can still accommodate to the reading distance.
+The process for your eyes to adapt to your reading distance is highly dependent on how well your lens in the eye can still accommodate the reading distance.
 As you age your lenses lose the ability to focus on the reading distances because of changes in the lens material (in your eyes) itself.
 It grows stiff over time.
 The stiffer it gets the less you can see clearly in the near range and the more you need computer glasses to compensate for the loss of flexibility in your lenses.